alehpineda/obsidian_vault/Best Practices.md

-- Use the GitHub Resources link.
+- Use the GitHub Resources [link](https://github.com/Cyfrin/moccasin-full-course-cu).
-- Use dis
+- Use GitHub Discusions
+-